Omegapoint/cydig-upload-compliance-action/README.md

 1. Add a field in the ResponseBody.
 2. Implement a method in the ResponseBodyBuilder to add the value to the ResponseBody.
 3. Add your newly created method to the method chain in the BodyBuilder under ResponseBodyBuilder.

+*NOTE!* Make sure to change function url for